janosh/svelte-multiselect/readme.md

 ## TypeScript

-TypeScript users can import the types used for internal type safety for external use as well:
+TypeScript users can import the types used for internal type safety:

 ```svelte
 <script lang="ts">